 Quarter-Sawn Oak History 101

 Quarter-Sawn Oak (QSO or QSWO for White Oak) has a history entwined with Craftsman-style homes popularized during the Arts and Crafts design period of the late 19th/early 20th century.
 This style of home is characterized by large wood casings around doors and windows, built-ins, and board and batten wainscoting.
-QSO, desired for its strength and durability, is a staple when it comes to Mission style cabinetry and furniture, made popular by the Craftsman style.
-QSO is often associated with fine craftsmanship and detailing and offers a timeless, classic look.
+Quarter-Sawn Oak, desired for its strength and durability, is a staple when it comes to Mission style cabinetry and furniture, made popular by the Craftsman style.
+Quarter-Sawn Oak is often associated with fine craftsmanship and detailing and offers a timeless, classic look.
 Think Amish furniture…

 Quarter-Sawn vs. Plain-Sawn